jro31/jethro-codes/_articles/my-story.md

 Luckily I had a year on exchange to look forward to as the third year of my degree.
 And although my first choice had been to go to Copenhagen Business School, I was given my second choice: Dalhousie University, back in Canada again, although this time on the east coast.

 It was a new university to me, in another country.
-And all the international students went through inductions together, so we all got to know each other.
+All the international students went through inductions together, so we all got to know each other.
 People from the US, Australia and New Zealand, Mexico, Korea, all over Europe...

 They were some fun parties too.